NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Class Features/Braggart.md

 You boast, taunt, and psychologically needle your foes.
 You are trained in Intimidation.
-You gain [[Feat_Feature Effects/Effect_ Panache|Panache]] during an encounter whenever you successfully [[Actions/Demoralize|Demoralize]] a foe.
+When you [[Actions/Demoralize|Demoralize]], the action gains the bravado trait.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*